harveu/tile-map-editor/README.md

 Simple Tile Map Editor made with Flutter, for RPG games.

-The idea is to create a Tile Map Editor, which creates several maps (levels), for role-playing games.
+The idea is to create a Tile Map Editor, which creates several maps (levels), for RPG.

 You will be able to upload tilesets, create your map and then export it as an image in PNG format.